StandingPadAnimations/StandingPadAnimations.github.io/content/posts/rtx-water-shader/index.md

 {{< image src="gallary/ray-mask.png" alt="Nodes to drive ray creation" position="center" style="border-radius: 8px;" >}}

-To make this only affect shadows, we can then use a Mix Shader with the factor set to the Shadow Ray output of a Light Path node:
+To make this only affect shadows, we would normally use the Is Shadow Ray output of the Light path node, but I've combined a Is Diffuse Ray and Is Camera Ray to reduce how strong the light passing through is.
+In this case, we check to see if a diffuse ray is at max 0.1 before then letting it through.
+Afterwards, we use camera ray to make the surface not a weird combination of the mask and water surface.

 {{< image src="gallary/shadow-ray.png" alt="Shadow ray setup" position="center" style="border-radius: 8px;" >}}